openstack/trove/CONTRIBUTING.rst

-Warning: trove-pylint is very sensitive to the version(s) of pylint and astroid that are installed on your system and for this reason, a tox environment is provided that will mimic the environment that pylint will encouter in the gate.
+Warning: trove-pylint is very sensitive to the version(s) of pylint and astroid that are installed on your system and for this reason, a tox environment is provided that will mimic the environment that pylint will encounter in the gate.

 Pre-commit checklist
 ====================